 How To Slice Chile Peppers Without Burning Your Skin

-Nature's secret tip to slicing chile peppers using the natural handle.
+Nature's secret tip to slicing chili peppers using the natural handle.

 What Is The Difference Between Hatch Chiles and Anaheim Peppers?